argonautproject/us-core-patient-data-feed/README.md

 | ServiceRequest | patient, category, code |
 | Specimen | patient |

-> **Maintenance of this Table**
+> **Maintenance of Table 1**
 >
-> This table of supported resources and filters will be maintained as follows:
+> Table 1 of supported resources and filters will be maintained as follows:
 >
 > 1. Updates will be made any time new patient-focused resources are added to US Core.
 > 2. For each new resource, filters will be predefined to include: